-Most people are familiar with the changes in the income tax rates for individuals and businesses that became effective on January 1, 2018 under the Tax Cuts and Jobs Act of 2017.
-However the Act also made significant changes to the estate and gift tax exemptions, effectively doubling them.
-Now, after adjustment for inflation, the basic estate tax exclusion amount is $11.18 million per person, or $22.36 for a married couple.
+Most people are familiar with the changes in the income tax rates for individuals and businesses that became effective on January 1, 2018, under the Tax Cuts and Jobs Act of 2017.
+However, the Act also made significant changes to the estate and gift tax exemptions, effectively doubling them.
+Now, after adjustment for inflation, the basic estate tax exclusion amount in 2024 is $13.61 million per person, or $27.22 million for a married couple.

-The exemption from the Generation-Skipping Transfer Tax, which applies to transfers to persons two or more generations below the transferor (e.g. gifts to grandchildren), is also effectively doubled beginning in 2018, to $11.18 million per transferor.
+The exemption from the Generation-Skipping Transfer Tax, which applies to transfers to persons two or more generations below the transferor (e.g. gifts to grandchildren), was also effectively doubled beginning in 2018, to $13.61 million per transferor in 2024.

 These increased estate, gift and GST exemption amounts will “sunset” after 2025, returning to the exemption amounts that were in place at the end of 2017.

 Only the largest of estates are now subject to the federal estate tax (some states have their own estate tax).
-Estates of persons dying after 2017 are entitled to exempt the first $11,180,000 from the estate tax (assuming no prior taxable gifts), and estates in excess of this amount are taxed at the rate of 40%.
-The $11,180,000 exemption, which continues to be indexed for inflation, now allows a married couple, with proper planning, to exempt up to $22,360,000 of their combined estate from the estate tax.
+Estates of persons dying in 2024 are entitled to exempt the first $13,610,000 from the estate tax (assuming no prior taxable gifts), and estates in excess of this amount are taxed at the rate of 40%.
+The $13,610,000 exemption, which continues to be indexed for inflation, now allows a married couple, with proper planning, to exempt up to $27,220,000 of their combined estate from the estate tax.

 The “unlimited marital deduction” for transfers from one spouse to their U.S. citizen spouse, either during life or at death, is not changed.
-This means that U.S. citizen spouses can freely transfer assets to each other without incurring an immediate gift or estate tax, although the assets will be included in the estate of the surviving spouse and may be taxed at his or her death.
+This means that U.S. citizen spouses can freely transfer assets to each other without incurring an immediate gift or estate tax, although the assets will be included in the estate of the surviving spouse and may be subject to the estate tax at his or her death.

-Individuals can choose instead to make gifts during their lives of up to $11,180,000 in 2018 (indexed for inflation) that are exempt from any gift tax.
-This requires the filing of a gift tax return for amounts exceeding the “annual gift tax exclusion” which is now $15,000 per donee in 2018 (also indexed for inflation).
+Individuals can choose instead to make gifts during their lives of up to $13,610,00 in 2024 (indexed for inflation) that are exempt from any gift tax.
+This requires the filing of a gift tax return for amounts exceeding the “annual gift tax exclusion” which is $18,000 per donee in 2024 (also indexed for inflation).
 Any gift tax exemption used during life will continue to count against, and be deducted from, the donor’s remaining estate tax exemption.
-Gifts to non-U.S. citizen spouses are limited to $152,000 annually, up from $149,000 in 2017.
+Gifts to non-U.S. citizen spouses are limited to $185,000 annually in 2024.

-Large gifts to grandchildren or more remote generations have for decades been subject to a separate additional tax, the Generation-Skipping Transfer Tax (or GST) Tax.
-Individuals were previously allowed an exemption from the GST Tax, which was $5,490,000 in 2017, and is now $11,180,000 for 2018.
-This opportunity, when combined with Nevada’s 365-year long “Rule Against Perpetuities” allows donors to create and fund multi-generational trusts, either during life or at death, that are exempt from both the gift and estate tax, as well as the GST tax, up to the limits of the available exemptions.
+Large gifts to grandchildren or more remote generations have for decades been subject to a separate additional tax, the Generation-Skipping Transfer Tax (or GST Tax).
+Individuals were previously allowed an exemption from the GST Tax, which was $5,490,000 in 2017, and is now $13,610,000 for 2024.
+This opportunity, when combined with Nevada’s 365-year long “Rule Against Perpetuities,” allows donors to create and fund multi-generational trusts, either during life or at death, that are exempt from both the gift and estate tax, as well as the GST Tax, up to the limits of the available exemptions.
 Unlike the Estate Tax Exemption, however, there is no “portability” provision allowing the transfer of any unused GST Tax Exemption to a decedent’s surviving spouse.

 Absolutely.
-While these new exemption amounts mean that all but the largest of estates will avoid the federal estate tax altogether, these provisions affect smaller estates in other ways.
+While the new exemption amounts mean that all but the largest of estates will avoid the federal estate tax, these provisions affect smaller estates in other ways.
 For instance, many pre-2018 living trust-based estate plans contain formula provisions that mandate the creation of an “A/B” trust (a bypass, credit shelter, or marital deduction trust) at the first spouse’s death in order to preserve his or her estate tax exemption.
-“Portability” of the deceased spouse’s unused estate tax exemption to the surviving spouse may have rendered that not only obsolete, but unnecessarily expensive to implement and maintain.
+“Portability” of the deceased spouse’s unused estate tax exemption to the surviving spouse may have rendered that not only obsolete, but also unnecessarily expensive to implement and maintain.